Unmissable bank holiday events in London

 August bank holiday opening times

-Most attractions, shops and restaurants are open on the bank holiday weekend.
-However, opening times may vary, so check with the individual venues before you go.
+Many shops, restaurants and attractions have re-opened after the temporary closure in response to the current coronavirus outbreak.
+However, opening times may vary so check with the individual venues before you go.

 Travel during August bank holiday